 Executive Education supporting the GCs of tomorrow

-- To demonstrate efficiency of process and deliver more with less
+- Delivering more with less

 4 Executive Coaching Sessions

-- Sustainable leadership
+- Determining leadership style

-- Introductory coaching consultation (30 minutes)
+- Introductory coaching consultation and personality profiling

 The time frames outlined above are indicative and can be modified on an individual basis.